African Wild Dog Facts

 Sight and hearing are the most important for procuring food.
 Daytime vision is no better than ours and large dome like ears are used to detect sounds.
 Their night time vision is probably good but very little hunting is done in the dark.
 The endurance style, fast running hunts could lead to injury by tripping or falling over obstacles at night.
 Therefore most hunting will be done in the early mornings and late afternoons, making Wild Dogs crepuscular.

-There is little aggression within the pack and submissive behaviour becomes entrenched as pups with ritualised begging behaviour.
+There is little aggression within the pack and submissive behavior becomes entrenched as pups with ritualized begging behavior.
 Begging is the catalyst for adult dogs to regurgitate food.
-It is common to see two dogs at a limited food supply trying to be more submissive than each other as this behaviour more than likely enabled them to get more food.
-Interestingly, this submissive behaviour helps to suppress the reproductive urge by inhibiting hormone production.
+It is common to see two dogs at a limited food supply trying to be more submissive than each other as this behavior more than likely enabled them to get more food.
+Interestingly, this submissive behavior helps to suppress the reproductive urge by inhibiting hormone production.
 Therefore no blood is shed in the maintenance of the hierarchy within the pack.

 For decades the misguided belief that the African Wild Dog is a feral, cross-bred dog species who have evolved to live and hunt in packs have led to their persecution, not only by farmers who labelled them “livestock destroyers” , but also by ill-informed game wardens.
 Wild Dogs were shot and destroyed in efforts to conserve herbivore numbers.
 The large home ranges required by Wild Dogs to survive and hunt are also being lost to human encroachment and subsequent conflict.
 Accidental snaring and infectious diseases such as rabies and canine distemper are also causes of population loss.
 Once widely distributed across most of sub-Saharan Africa, Wild Dogs have all but disappeared from their former ranges, virtually eradicated in West Africa, heavily reduced in central Africa, they are now confined mostly to the southern parts of East Africa and southern Africa.